Book a Consultation

 What is Superficial Radiation Therapy?

-Superficial Radiation Therapy, or SRT, targets and attacks non-melanoma skin cancer cells at the source without cutting the skin.
+Superficial Radiation Therapy targets and attacks non-melanoma skin cancer cells at the source without cutting the skin.
 Furthermore, there is no downtime and patients can return to their everyday lives right after treatment!

 SRT skin cancer treatment can remove lesions on the arms, legs, back, and trunk, and it is especially efficient in treating skin cancers on the face, head and neck.
-It can deliver a controlled dose of Superficial Radiation Therapy to delicate areas that are hard to treat, such as those along the fold of the nose, eyelids, lips, corner of the mouth and lining of the ear.
-Superficial Radiation Therapy is also highly effective in the treatment of keloid scars.
+It can deliver a controlled dose of Radiation to delicate areas that are hard to treat, such as those along the fold of the nose, eyelids, lips, corner of the mouth and lining of the ear.
+Superficial Radiation Therapy is also highly effective in the treatment of keloid after surgery.

 How Effective Is SRT?